ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### <a id="vendors"></a> For third-party video vendors

-If you're a vendor that does *not* provide a [custom video player component](../spec/amp-video-interface.md), you can use `amp-video-iframe` to allow AMP document authors to easily embed video provided through your service.
+If you're a vendor that does *not* provide a [custom video player component](../spec/amp-video-interface.md), you can use `amp-video-iframe` to allow AMP document authors to embed video provided through your service.

-By hosting a generic [integration document](#integration) that can reference videos with URL parameters, authors don't need to provide the inner player document themselves, but simply include an `<amp-video-iframe>` tag:
+By hosting a generic [integration document](#integration) that can reference videos with URL parameters, authors don't need to provide the inner player document themselves, but only include an `<amp-video-iframe>` tag in the AMP document:

 ```html
 <amp-video-iframe